leryor/lery-profile/cv/master_cv.md

 ### **EPAM Systems | Generative AI Projects**
 *Generative AI Engineer* | January 2024 - Present

-**Project Objective:** Led a series of proof of concept (POC) projects focusing on generative AI technologies to solve various business challenges.
+**Objective:** Led a series of projects applying generative AI (GenAI) technologies to solve various business challenges across multiple industries.

 **Key Responsibilities:**

-* Designed and developed multiple AI-driven applications, leveraging generative AI, large language models, and various cloud services.
+* Designed and developed AI-driven applications, leveraging generative AI, large language models, and advanced cloud services.
-* Coordinated and implemented projects using tools and technologies such as Python, LangChain, Streamlit, Docker, Azure OpenAI Service, AWS Bedrock, and more.
-* Integrated applications with external APIs, ensuring seamless data retrieval and processing.
-* Developed multi-agent solutions with LangGraph to handle complex workflows and data processing tasks.
+* Integrated external APIs, optimized data pipelines, and implemented multi-agent solutions for complex workflows and data processing.
+* Conducted performance analysis, optimization, and scalability planning for AI systems.
+* Collaborated with cross-functional teams to deliver AI solutions tailored to specific business needs.

 **Key Projects:**

+* **Warehouse Inventory Analysis Chatbot:** Built a chatbot for analyzing warehouse inventory data stored in Databricks, conducting Pareto analysis, and generating optimization recommendations.
+The project included performance tuning, monitoring system integration (Prometheus, Grafana), and scalability strategy development.
+* **Service Engineer Assistant Chatbot:** Designed a chatbot to assist service engineers in identifying probable maintenance operations and necessary spare parts based on historical service tickets.
+The solution utilized RAG architecture with an ETL pipeline for preparing a vector database and language translation for user queries.
-* **Generative AI for Marketing Material Analysis:** Validated the use of generative AI for analyzing marketing materials, ensuring brand compliance, and design consistency.
+* **Generative AI for Marketing Material Analysis:** Developed a solution to analyze marketing materials, ensuring brand compliance, and design consistency using Python, Jupyter Notebook, and LangChain.
-* **Travel Planner Chatbot Development:** Created a chatbot to assist users in planning and booking vacations, handling ambiguous user requests, and integrating with APIs for real-time data.
+* **Travel Planner Chatbot Development:** Created a chatbot to assist users in planning and booking vacations, handling ambiguous user requests, and integrating with real-time APIs for data retrieval.
-* **Voice of Customer Analysis POC:** Developed a solution for analyzing customer feedback using large language models and retrieval-augmented generation (RAG) techniques.
+* **Voice of Customer Analysis:** Built an AI-driven application to analyze customer feedback using retrieval-augmented generation (RAG) techniques and integrated it with Neo4J and Streamlit.
-* **Admin AI Assistant Development:** Built an AI assistant to interact with device telemetry data, provide analytics, data visualization, and apply actions to devices.
+* **Admin AI Assistant Development:** Designed an AI assistant to process device telemetry data, provide analytics, generate visualizations, and recommend actions using LangGraph and Plotly.
-* **Climate Data Chatbot Development:** Developed a chatbot to utilize global climate data for solving private and commercial tasks, handling asynchronous data requests, and generating actionable insights.
+* **Climate Data Chatbot Development:** Developed a chatbot to process global climate data for solving household and commercial tasks, leveraging asynchronous API requests and multi-agent systems.

 **Achievements:**

-* Successfully demonstrated the feasibility and effectiveness of generative AI in various domains.
+* Successfully implemented AI solutions that addressed diverse business challenges, from marketing and travel to inventory management and service engineering.
-* Enhanced user experience by providing accurate and actionable insights through AI-driven solutions.
+* Enhanced user experience through accurate and actionable insights powered by generative AI.
-* Improved the integration and performance of AI applications, contributing to business goals and customer satisfaction.
+* Improved system performance, scalability, and monitoring, ensuring robust and reliable AI-driven applications.

 ### **EPAM Systems | Travel & Leisure Project**
 *Full-Stack Engineer* | January 2023 - December 2023 (1 year)